KendrewChan/Blockchainers/README.md

 ## Running the project:
 Add hardhat network to metamask:
-1. Get the RPC_URL of your hh node (usually http://127.0.0.1:8545/)
-2. Go to your wallet and add a new network.
+- Go to your wallet and add a new network.
 See instructions here.
   - Network Name: Hardhat-Localhost
   - New RPC URL: http://127.0.0.1:8545/
   - Chain ID: 31337